Microscopic theory of electron quadrupling condensates: Introduction

 \section{Introduction}

 At a microscopic level, electron pairing and the resulting superconducting state were described by the Bardeen-Cooper-Schrieffer (BCS) theory \cite{cooper1956bound,Bardeen1957a,Bardeen1957b}.
-The superconducting order parameter is a composite of two electronic operators $f$, namely it is given by some linear combination of $\langle f_x f_y \rangle$, where $x, y$ can be band, spin, etc. indices.
-Recent experiments \cite{grinenko_state_2021,shipulin_calorimetric_2023,bartl2025evidence,halcrow_probing_2024} on \bkfa \ reported the breaking of time-reversal symmetry (TRS) above the superconducting transition, with many observations consistent with the formation of a more complicated state of matter than pairing.
-Namely, in this case, the order arises only for fields composed of four electronic operators $\langle f_x f_y f_z^\dagger f_w^\dagger \rangle$.
+The superconducting order parameter is a composite of two electronic operators, that we denote by $f$.
+Namely it is given by some linear combination of $\langle f_x f_y \rangle$, where, in general the indices $x, y$ can denote space coordinate, band, spin, etc. The frequently used example is $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} \rangle$, where $\alpha$ is a band index and space coordinate is omitted for brevity.
+Recent experiments \cite{grinenko_state_2021,shipulin_calorimetric_2023,bartl2025evidence,halcrow_probing_2024} on \bkfa \ suggest the breaking of Time-Reversal Symmetry (TRS) above the superconducting transition, which was interpreted as the formation of a more complicated state of matter than pairing.
+Namely, in this case, the order arises only for fields composed of four electronic operators given by a linear combination of $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} f_{\downarrow \beta}^\dagger f_{\uparrow \beta}^\dagger \rangle$.
+This naturally raises the question of how to understand the microscopic physics of such states in a general framework.